 RELATED: The Best Hotels in Hawaii

 Reaching the high 60s, Madrid’s mild April forecast makes it perfect to walk around Retiro Park’s Crystal Palace, rose gardens, and tranquil lake filled with row boats.
 In the evening, watch the sunset over the Templo de Debod, a 2nd-century BC Egyptian temple that was transported to the hilltop Parque de la Montaña.
 This spring shoulder season also has affordable hotel rates and less tourists compared to the summer.
-For design on a dime, check into the Generator, Madrid, the hip hostel’s newest outpost in the trendy Malasaña district.
+For design on a dime, check into the Generator, Madrid in the trendy Malasaña district.
 The digs stand out with a rooftop hot tub, a buzzy restaurant, and a cocktail bar painted by local artists.

 As Virginia’s coolest up-and-coming city, Richmond has a lot to offer, including a booming craft beer and cocktail scene, charming boutique hotels, and offbeat art galleries.
-April marks the debut of VCU’s $41 million Institute of Contemporary Art, which has 41,000 square feet of space for films, performances, and rotating art exhibits.
-For happy hour, there’s Little Nickel, a retro-chic tiki bar that opened in January, and Jasper, a new Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
+VCU’s $41 million Institute of Contemporary Art features 41,000 square feet of space for films, performances, and rotating art exhibits.
+For happy hour, there’s Little Nickel, a retro-chic tiki bar, and Jasper, a Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
 Order the Expat Willy, a concoction of Scotch, orgeat, coconut, Jerry Thomas bitters, and absinthe.
 At the end of the day, bed down at the Quirk Hotel, a funky stay with modern art installations, a design-forward restaurant, and a killer rooftop bar overlooking downtown.

 During Bali’s dry season, it’s prime time to hit the beach—as long as you don’t mind the crowds.
-Drop your bags at COMO Uma Canggu, the brand’s third and newest Bali address just northwest of Seminyak.
-It has everything you’d want in a Bali escape, from a swanky beach club and surf camp to a yoga retreat and Shambhala spa sanctuary.
+Just northwest of Seminyak, COMO Uma Canggu has everything you’d want in a Bali escape, from a swanky beach club and surf camp to a yoga retreat and Shambhala spa sanctuary.
 If you don’t mind the splurge, book the duplex penthouse with its own 33-foot rooftop pool and personal butler.
 For those who prefer jungle tree houses over oceanfront villas, Capella Ubud is right up your alley.
-This new tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
+This tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
 Designed by Bangkok-based architect Bill Bensley, each of the lush pavilions comes with a private saltwater plunge pool and eclectic interiors done up with hand-carved furniture, vintage maps, and plaid throws.
 Don’t miss the personal itineraries, including a market tour with a Balinese chef, sacred temple rituals, visits to the Ubud Monkey Forest, plus a helicopter ride to a secluded beach for a gourmet picnic.

 Namibia is gorgeous in April, with balmy 75-degree temperatures and constant sunshine to explore the country’s barren, lunar-like landscape.
 Start along the stark Skeleton Coast, where you can stay in a luxury tent at the Wilderness Safaris Hoanib Skeleton Coast Camp and spot oryx, mountain zebra, giraffe, and elephants on game drives.
 Then, make your way south to the remote Namib Desert to see the sunrise over Sossusvlei, a salt pan bordered by 1,000-foot dunes and 900-year-old camel thorn trees, whose dark, dead branches are an eerie contrast to the soft red sand beyond.